Colorado National Monument

 COVID was a unique time in our lives.
 Many of us have never experienced something like this before.
 As a (very OLD) Millenial, the only country-wide crisis I’ve really had to deal with was the September 11th terrorist attacks.

-I grew up hearing stories about my grandparents’ generation dealing with World War II, the rationing of meat, the transitioning of factories to make equipment for the military, and the various drives people engaged in at home for the “war effort”.
+I grew up hearing stories about my grandparents’ generation dealing with World War II, the rationing of meat, the transitioning of factories to make equipment for the military, and the various Drives people engaged in at home for the “war effort”.
 I always wondered what it would be like to be able to do something like that to help your country.
 Now I know…

 Through all this, I’ve been reminded that there is a lot of good in the world, and times like these are when it really shows.

 A lot of good things DID happen!
 Vaccines were produced in an unheard-of, record time.
-So many people bound together to help each other get through this crisis, from wearing masks and social distancing in public to those who volunteered their time to make masks for local schools and hospitals.
+So many people bound together to help each other get through the crisis, from wearing masks and social distancing in public to those who volunteered their time to make masks for local schools and hospitals.
 Others ran errands for people who felt they couldn’t go out.
 Some small businesses transitioned to help their local communities (like distilleries that stopped producing alcohol and started producing hand sanitizer instead.)

 I think a lot of the world’s goodness was shown throughout COVID.
 I know I’ve learned a lot, both about myself and also about the reality of country-wide/worldwide crises: how they proceed, how people react to them, the good and the bad.